Top 10 Things to Do in Barcelona on Your First Visit

 10. Arc de Triomf

-The last destination on this list of the top 10 things to do in Barcelona is Arc de Triomf.
-Built as a main entrance to the Universal Exhibition in 1888, today the arc is one of the city’s busiest areas.
-Whether you visit it at night or during the daytime, fun and entertainment by street performers are guaranteed.
+Whether you visit Barcelona for the first time or have been here many times before, Arc de Triomf is always a good place to see.
+Built as a main entrance to the Universal Exhibition in 1888, today the arch is one of the city’s busiest areas.
+Morning or evening, fun and entertainment by street performers are guaranteed here.

 Arc de Triomf